dudash/openshiftexamples-autoscaling/README.md

 ## How to run this?
 First off, you need access to an OpenShift cluster.
 Don't have an OpenShift cluster?
 That's OK, download the CDK for free here: [https://developers.redhat.com/products/cdk/overview/][5].
+Second you have to have [metrics enabled on your cluster][7].

 There is a template for creating all the components of this example.
 Use the oc CLI tool:
  > `oc new-project autoscaledemo `